 Retrieval testing

-Run your top 20 customer questions through the chatbot and compare each generated answer against the correct answer from your knowledge base.
+Run your top 20 customer questions through the AI agent and compare each generated answer against the correct answer from your knowledge base.
 Note which articles were retrieved and whether the generated answer matched the document content.
 Where answers are wrong despite the right article retrieving, the problem is structure: answer-first restructuring of that article will likely fix it.
 Where answers are wrong because the wrong article retrieved, the problem is scope: the wrong article is too broad or the right article does not exist yet.

 Freshness testing